tmtarpinian/tmtarpinian/README.md

 - 🔭 I’m currently working on digitizing Crum's Coptic Dictionary with a Ruby on Rails backend and React.js UI.
 I've just begun, and chipping away slowly at night in my free time 🙂.
 Also working on improving my test-writing in Rspec, Jest, and Capybara.
 - 🌱 I’m currently learning about Postman, Puppeteer, MangdoDB, Node.js, and Vue
 - 👯 I’m looking to collaborate on an RoR and React.js project
-- 🤔 I’m looking for help looking for a new opportunity in a software engineering role.
+- 🤔 I’m looking for help finding a new opportunity in a software engineering role.
 - 📫 How to reach me: tmtarpinian at gmail dot com

 <!--